anthony-hopkins/django_postgresql_docker_start/README.md

 * No install required.
 Simply clone the repository!

-### Executing program
+### Generating your Django project

 * Create a fresh Django project to create the project/app structure.
 ```
 django-admin startproject mysite
 ```

+### Executing the build_baseline script to normalize the Docker files.

-* Run the build_baseline.sh script to correct docker related files to use the proper project directories.
+* Run the build_baseline.sh script to replace <APP> entries in the Docker files with the proper application name.
 ```
 bash ./build_baseline.sh
 ```

+## How it all works!

 ## Authors